 Play with a Kite:

-The Area is found by multiplying the lengths of the diagonals and then dividing by 2:
+Multiply the lengths of the diagonals and then divide by 2 to find the Area:

 Area = p × q2

 Example: A kite has diagonals of 3 cm and 5 cm, what is its Area?

 Area = 3 cm × 5 cm2 = 7.5 cm2